Jaydee94/ugreen-paperless/README.md

 An Ansible role and playbook collection to install and deploy paperless-ngx on an Ugreen NAS (or other Linux hosts) using Docker Compose.

-This repository contains an opinionated role `paperless` that installs Docker, renders a Docker Compose stack (paperless-ngx + Postgres + Redis) and brings it up.
+This repository contains an opinionated role `paperless` that installs Docker, renders a Docker Compose stack (paperless-ngx + Postgres + Redis + Paperless-AI) and brings it up.
 It's intended for small/home NAS systems and can be adapted for other environments.

 ## Contents